lvzhetx/telegramrobot/README.md

 # telegramrobot
-This is a telegram robot done with the help of Ruijian.Zhang
+This is an auto telegram robot .